simonpenel/light_phylogeny/README.md

 [![light_phylogeny at docs.rs](https://github.com/simonpenel/light_phylogeny/actions/workflows/example.yml/badge.svg)](https://github.com/simonpenel/light_phylogeny/actions/workflows/example.yml)

+"light_phylogeny" is a rust library dedicated to phylogeny.

+You may :

-Read, build,modify and displays as svg and manipulates reconciled phylogenetic trees.
+- Read, build, modify and displays as svg reconciled phylogenetic trees.

-Trees must be rooted.
+- Drawing reconciled phylogenetic trees allowing 1, 2 or 3 reconciliation levels

-Build a svg representation of a phylogenetic reconciled (or not) tree with events (loss, duplication, speciation, transfer).
+- Build a svg representation of a phylogenetic reconciled (or not) tree with events (loss, duplication, speciation, transfer).

-Read a recphyloxml file:  create a svg representation of the  gene tree(s) and the associated species tree.
+- Read a recphyloxml file:  create a svg representation of the  gene tree(s) and the associated species tree.

-Read a newick or phyloxml file: create a svg representation of the gene tree only.
+- Read a newick or phyloxml file: create a svg representation of the gene tree only.

 You may use light_phylogeny functions and methods to build, manipulate, modify or draw phylogenetic trees.

+You may use the "thirdkind" software  https://github.com/simonpenel/thirdkind  based on 'light_phylogeny' to represent  trees with 1, 2 or 3 reconciliation levels

 Keywords:  phylogeny, reconciled trees, phylogenetic trees